ATriantafyllopoulos/enrollment-personalization/README.md

 6. `predict_test_msp.py`: code to evalute on MSP test set
 7. `speaker_plot.py`: code to plot speaker-level UAR (not used in paper)
 8. `training.py`: code implementing training

+## Adaptation data
+Adaptation CSVs are included under `adaptation-sets` for each dataset/task.
+Only filenames are included (need to request datasets from respective owners).